ncbi/bert_gt/README.md

 ## Step 1:

-Because the process of generating the input datasets is trivial (have to install the scispacy), we provide our dataset_format_convert.py, and you can use it to convert either the CDR dataset or n-ary dataset into the input datasets of BERT-GT.
+Because the process of generating the input datasets is trivial (have to install the scispacy), we provide our dataset_format_convert.py, and you can use it to convert the CDR, n-ary, and BioRED datasets into the input datasets of BERT-GT.

 ### Download and generate the CDR dataset for BERT-GT
 ```